elulice/CLOC/dev/README.md

-# CLOC - chunk-loading-occlusion-culling (Development Environment)
+# CLOC - Chunk Loading - Occlusion Culling (Development Environment)

 ## Development & Demo (English)

-This folder contains the development environment and example app for the CLOC library.
+This folder contains the development environment and example app for CLOC - Chunk Loading - Occlusion Culling.

 ### How to run the development environment